Connect with us

 Storing and Preserving Your BBQ Sauce

-Got extra?
-Let it cool, then store in a jar in the fridge for up to two weeks.
-When reheating, warm it on the stove for best results.
-Microwaving works too—just stir it well.
-Alternatively, make a big batch and preserve it.
-Check out our guide on home canning to seal the deal and keep that flavor fresh for months.
+Got leftovers?
+Let it cool, then jar it up and stash it in the fridge for two weeks tops.
+When you’re warmin’ it back up, hit the stove for the best flavor.
+Microwave’s fine too—just stir it good.
+Or, double down and preserve it.
+Check this great guide for home canning to lock in that smoky goodness for months.

 Freezing Your BBQ Sauce for Later

-Another option is freezing.
-Pour cooled sauce into freezer-safe containers, leaving room for expansion.
-Then, freeze for up to three months.
-When you’re ready, thaw in the fridge overnight and reheat gently.
-This way, you’ll always have homemade barbecue sauce on hand.
+Another trick’s freezin’ it.
+Pour the cooled sauce into freezer-safe containers, leavin’ a little headroom.
+Freeze it for up to three months.
+When you’re ready, thaw it in the fridge overnight and warm it slow.
+This way, you’ve always got homemade barbecue sauce waitin’ in the wings.

 Why This BBQ Sauce Stands Out